-I spent the first 15 years of my career serving in various roles in the nonprofit sector, where I witnessed (and experienced) a lot of suffering, drama and burnout.
+I spent the first 15 years of my career as a staff leader in the nonprofit sector, where I witnessed (and experienced) a lot of suffering, drama and burnout.
 I became very curious about why being of service seemed to be such a painful life path for so many folks like me.

 I’m so grateful to be of service to others in service